TommyJackson85/band-website/README.md

 This was to allow the user to search through the images without closing the lightbox.

 I removed this because it was making the design overtly complex for the user.
 I wanted to keep it as simple as possible especially considering I am using some images that are quite large.

 I may however bring it back for future development.

 #### Hire Page

-The hire page will be used to promote the available tour dates and will contain a simple Bootstrap contact form, which requires the users email, first and last names, and a message.
+The hire page is used to promote the available tour dates.

+It contains a Bootstrap contact form, which requires the user's email, first and last names, and a message.
-Above the form I ask the user to include information on the date and location of an event and any other information that is relevent.
+The message textbox's placeholder asks the user to give specific information on dates, venue, type of event and other relevent information.
+This type of information is for the band's interest and helps the booking process.

-I also remind the user about the up and coming tour and suggest the user refers to the available dates list when booking.
+Above the form is a paragraph of information which reminds the user about the up and coming tour and requests that the user refers to the 'dates available for booking' list when sending a message.

+'The dates available for booking' is set in a list column simular to the list of Tour Dates on the home page.
+The list of Tour Dates are also included on the hire-page right below the 'dates available for booking'.

-I will have two columns that turn into an inner side bar on wider screens (the side bar is located inside the 'main-section class div' for this page).
-The fist column will be a list of available dates for booking gigs, simular in design to the tour dates list on the home page, but will have a different colour background.
+The two columns, while consistantly stacked on top of each other, turn into an inner side bar on wider screens (the side bar is located inside the 'main-section class div' for this page).
-The second column will be a the same Tour Dates list from the homepage.
-Both columns use the same design patterns as the tour dates list on the home page.
+Each column has a different background color to keep them separate.

-I added a tour dates list to this page because I felt it was related to subject of band hiring.
-It is helpful for the user to be aware of the booked tour dates and booked locations.
+I added the tour dates list to this page because I felt it was related to subject of band hiring and it is helpful for the user to be aware of the booked tour dates and booked locations.

 ##### Future changes

-I might add more form inputs to the form and I might change the design of the tour and dates for hire listings.
+I might add more required form inputs to the form (i.e. locations, dates, type of events) and I might change the design of the tour and dates for hire listings.
 I will also add a pop up for when the message is sent.
 The only reason I didn't put it in this project is incase of potential cross platform bugs.

-The following is my work in progress:
+The following is my work in progress for a pop up:

 <script>
     var input1 = document.getElementById("exampleFormControlInput1");
     var input2 = document.getElementById("exampleFormControlInput2");
     var input3 = document.getElementById("exampleFormControlInput3");
     var textarea = document.getElementById("exampleFormControlTextarea1");
     var submitButton = document.getElementById("submitButton");
     submitButton.onclick = function(){
         if (input1.value !== "" && input2.value !== "" && input3.value !== "" && textarea.value !== "") {
             alert("submitted!")
         };
     }
 </script>

 #### Color schemes (of all pages)
+Originally had more a variety of colors, but somebody on on Slack made a suggestion to me to use a max of three colors.
+I took his advise mostly but I decided to have more variation in colors.

+For secondary background colors, I chose three main colors which I used consistantly.
+I used Grey and Black and a dark red for most of the backgrounds.
+However I also used a dark green and a lighter red for the 'dates available for booking' and tour dates list.

-I first used the background color of the footer image as the backgound color for the footer.
+When I started designing the website, I first used the background color of the footer image (the black color) as the backgound color for the footer.
 The main purpose for this was to blend the image background to the footer background.
 I then reused this color for the header background to keep the website consistant in color tone.

 I only use black as the background color of the footer and header to keep them distinguished from other parts of the website.
 The only other use of black was for the background of the lightbox in the photo section.
-This was because it didn't use the header or footer. .
+This was because it didn't use the header or footer.

 On the basis of using the color black, I decided to use mostly darker colours for other parts of the website to keep it consistant in tone.
+This is why I used dark red and grey.
 I used a dark color red for the page links to keep them differentiated from the header background.
 For the page link button that links to the page in use, I used a lighter red background.
 This is to give an indication to the user where they are on the site.

-I used the same darker red for each page background (on larger screens) except for the Home page.
-The 'main-section' class div on the home page doesn't have any right or left margins on small or large screens, so the background is not visable anyway.
-However I did use the darker red for the music column on the home page.

-For the main section (under the class 'main-section') of each page, I used a dark grey for the background color.
+For the main section (undr the class 'main-section') of each page, I used a dark grey for the background color.
 The use of a dark gray keeps it separate from the header and footer.
 However the use of black and dark grey blend well together in tone.

+I reused the dark red (from the page links) as the background color of each page (parent div of '.main-section'), except for the home page because it didn't have any right or left margins.
+I set the background color of the home page to grey to keep the main section blended in with the background.

 Further more, the use of black, dark grey and dark colors are well suited for a metal band / heavy rock band website.

 All three colours are the most consistently used background colour schemes of the whole website, although sometimes in darker or brighter tones.

-I used dark yellow and dark green as secondary background colours.
+I reused the darker red for the song sample list on the home page and for text color of the external links.
+I reused the lighter red for the Tour Dates List background (on both the home page and hire page).
+I chose these colors for these sections because I wanted to reuse them.

+However, it also made sense to use of dark red for the external links to keep them consistant with the page links color.

-I used dark yellow for the tour dates list (on both the home page and hire us page) and the dark green for the 'dates available for booking'.
+I used the dark green for the 'dates available for booking' to add a slight variation and because green is a positive color.
-This distinguishes it as secondary reading material, although the use of yellow and green are positive colors, which demonstrates an importance to the content.
+I wanted to attract the attention of the user to this column becuase it is important information regarding bookings.

 For most text colour, I used the colour white.
-This is to make it read-able for the users on the dark background colours, and to keep the text consistant with the color of the header and footer logo color's.
+This is to make it read-able for the users on the dark background colours, and to keep the text consistant with the color of the header and footer logo's color.
 The use of 'plain' white is suitable for static content.

+The text color of the 'dates available for booking' list is a darker red.
+I used a dark red color to make the lists readable over the green background.
+The dark red color keeps the website consistant the other uses of dark red.

+I set the copywrite text to a dark grey because it is the least important part of the website for the user.
+However it is a bright enough color to keep it readable for the user.

-In contrast, I used a bright turquoise green colour for the track headings of audio files (on both the home and music pages.).
+I used a bright turquoise green colour for the track headings of audio files (on both the home and music pages.)
 This adds importance to the text because it's associated with the interactive parts of the website.

-Simularily, I made all the external links bright blue.
-This is because they are separate links to the website and I wanted them to be more distinguished from the page links dark red colouring.

-I used the same color for the form submision button's background color (from the hire page) to keep it distinguished.

 For all links and the form submission button, I made each turn bright yellow when hovered over.

-The text color of the tour date list and available dates list is also dark red.
-I used a dark red color to make the lists readable over the brighter green and yellow background colors.
-The dark red color keeps the website consistant the other uses of dark red.

-I set the copywrite text to a dark grey because it is the least important part of the website for the user.
-However it is a bright enough color to keep it readable.

-Overall, I used dark version of colors to keep a more relaxed UX experience.
-However the sparse use of brighter versions of colors helped distinguish the interactive parts of the site from the static parts.
-For example, the tour dates lists and 'dates available for booking' list, all used shaded versions of colors because it is very static content.
-The links and track headings, on the other hand, both used birght colors to distinguish the content as interactive and/or external to the website.
+For the page links background, I also added a timed animated transiton of color (from dark red to bright yellow).
+This gives it a sense of importance over other links because it keeps the user on the website.

-I used the following link, which helped provide suitable colour schemes: http://paletton.com/#uid=33y0J0kllllaFw0g0qFqFg0w0aF
+I used the following link, to hel provide suitable colour schemes: http://paletton.com/#uid=33y0J0kllllaFw0g0qFqFg0w0aF

 ### Features Left to implement

-I will add more pages website with their related page links added to the header.
+I will add more pages to the website, with their related page links added to the header.
+The following is a list of pages I intend to add:

 - Fan Art
 - News feed